-Grasshopper Reservoir is a privately owned 19 surface-acre reservoir located approximately 12 miles south of Chinook.
+Grasshopper Reservoir is a privately owned 19 surface-acre reservoir located approximately 12 miles south of Chinook and received 523 (± 278) angler days in 2015/2016 (MTFWP Fisheries Bureau 2016).
 Grasshopper Reservoir was first stocked with rainbow trout in 1947 and trout have exhibited good growth and survival rates in this reservoir.
 Grasshopper is currently maintained with annual plants of 2,500 fingerling Arlee rainbow trout and biennial plants of 3,000 advanced fingerling Eagle Lake rainbow trout.
-In 2011, FWP and S Bar B Ranch entered into a 5-year agreement through the Private Lands Public Fishing program to ensure public access to the reservoir remains.
-In return FWP provided \$7,800 to upgrade the access road across the dam.